Is there 'white flight' from US nursing homes?

 Nursing homes located in areas with high proportions of ethnic minorities are often of poorer quality and more likely to shut down than those located in high-income areas, previous research has shown.

-Assisted living facilities — facilities where elders live independently in private units, but in a supervised setting with staff members available to help and ensure their safety — are more likely in areas of high income.
+The elders in assisted living facilities and even this nursing home in peoria live independently in private units, but in a supervised setting with staff members available to help and ensure their safety — are more likely in areas of high income.